gwasser/lambdatiger/README.md

     stack build

-Then you can test the interpreter with
+Then you can test the compiler library with

     stack test